2blane/OctoPrint-Webhooks/README.md

 * Print Progress

-Sends progress reports every 'x' percent where is x is defined by you.
+Sends progress reports every 'x' percent where 'x' is defined by you.
 For instance, you can send a progress webhook every 10%, 25%, or 7% if you wanted.
+For instance, if you set 'x' to 5, then you would get a notification at 5%, 10%, 15%, 20%, ..., 95%.

 NOTE: 0% and 100% are not triggered by this event, use 'Print Started' and 'Print Done' for those events.